-A quick-service restaurant brand went through exactly that process.
-Short-term attribution testing hadn't made a clear case for radio.
-The plan was to cut it.
+A quick-service restaurant brand ran radio for a few months, didn't see a clear line between spots and sales, and planned to cut it.
 Before pulling the budget, they brought in media analytics firm Seeda to run a 60-day media mix modeling engagement.
 What came back reversed the decision entirely.

 What the Model Actually Found